-To exit a full-screen modal, the user must tap on one of two action buttons placed in the navigation bar.
+In compact width, a modal is presented as a full-screen window.
+To exit from a full-screen modal, the user must tap on one of the two action buttons placed in the navigation bar.
 The button on the left is generally a “Cancel” button which abandons the current task.
-The button on the right is generally used to complete the task and save the user’s progress.
-The text for this complete button should use language that best describes the action at hand—for example, “Create” or “Add” should be used to prompt a creation action.
-Avoid using “Done” for the button language unless there is little chance the user would be unsure of what the result of this action would be.
+The button on the right is usually used to complete the task or save the user’s progress.
+It’s recommended that you use language that best describes the current action—for example, use “Create” or “Add” when the user is creating a task or adding a contact.
+Avoid using “Done” because it may sound vague to the user.